Waxolunist/christian.sterzl.info/resources/content/blog/vim-as-ide-for-python.md

 The minimum Vim version supported by the above plugins is 7.3.

-Vim needs to be compiled with python support (the `+python` flag).
-The python version compiled into Vim must be at least 2.6.
+Vim needs to be compiled with Python support (the `+python` flag).
+The Python version compiled into Vim must be at least 2.6.
 You can test this by typing:

 ```bash